About Hospice & Community Care

 - Qualified interpreters

 - Information written in other languages

-If you need these services, contact Jane Armstrong, CEO Hospice & Community Care.
+If you need these services, contact Jennifer Graham, CEO Hospice & Community Care.

 If you believe that Hospice & Community Care has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with:

 You can file a grievance in person or by mail, fax, or email.
-If you need help filing a grievance, Jane Armstrong, CEO Hospice & Community Care is available to help you.
+If you need help filing a grievance, Jennifer Graham, CEO of Hospice & Community Care, is available to help you.